Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 What is Pizza Dough Hydration?

-Pizza dough hydration refers to the ratio of water to flour in the dough, expressed as a percentage.
-It is a crucial factor in determining the dough’s texture, elasticity, and overall handling properties.
-A higher hydration level results in a wetter, more pliable dough that produces a lighter, airier crust, while lower hydration yields a stiffer dough with a denser crumb.
+Pizza dough hydration is the ratio of water to flour in the dough, expressed as a percentage.
+It is crucial in determining the dough’s texture, elasticity, and overall handling properties.

 The ideal pizza dough hydration generally falls around 65%, striking a perfect balance between pliability and structure.
 By carefully adjusting the hydration level of your pizza dough, you can achieve the desired texture and mouthfeel, ultimately crafting the perfect crust for your homemade pizza.